-When heat treating or brazing in vacuum, the vapour pressure of the constituents in the materials being processed can be a very important consideration.
+When heat treating or brazing in vacuum, the vapor pressure of the constituents in the materials being processed can be a very important consideration.

-The vapour pressure of a material is that pressure exerted at a given temperature when a material is in equilibrium with its own vapour.
+The vapor pressure of a material is that pressure exerted at a given temperature when a material is in equilibrium with its own vapor.
 Vapour pressure is a function of both the material and the temperature.
-Figure 1 shows approximate vapour pressure curves for a variety of metals and compounds.
+Figure 1 shows approximate vapor pressure curves for a variety of metals and compounds.
 The area to the left of each curve represents the conditions of temperature and pressure under which the material exists as a solid.
-The area to the right of each curve represents those conditions under which the material exists as a gas (or vapour).
+The area to the right of each curve represents those conditions under which the material exists as a gas (or vapor).

 All modern vacuum furnaces are equipped with a partial pressure capability.
 Knowing when to use this capability will help the processor produce a better end product and extend the service life of the furnace.

 To prevent the vaporization of volatile elements during vacuum processing, a partial pressure of an inert gas, such as argon or nitrogen (or even hydrogen), can be introduced to the furnace chamber.
 The partial pressure is that portion of the total pressure exerted by each gas constituent within the system.
 By bleeding an inert gas into the chamber, the overall pressure is increased (the vacuum is decreased) and the vaporization can be prevented even at higher temperatures.
 An inert gas like argon will not react with the alloy being processed so control of the surface chemistry of the alloy can be maintained.
 However, because of the expense of the gas, heat treating with partial pressures tends to be more costly than processing in a straight vacuum.
 Partial pressures are usually introduced at temperatures well above ambient during the heat treating cycle.
 This procedure ensures the removal from the furnace chamber of any residual impurities (such as entrapped moisture) during the initial pump-down and heat-up sequence.